StevenCTimm/DataCatalogDocs/docs/source/glossary.rst

 Monte Carlo specific terms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-:dune.requestid: the service-now ticket for the mc request
 :dune_mc.gen_fcl_filename: tells you the generator fcl file so you know what kind of mc it is.
 :dune_mc.geometry_version:  the geometry version used